PlainsightAI/legacy-docs/android-user-guide.md

 ### SDK Initialization

-For Sixgill hosted applications, add this to your Application class `onCreate` lifecycle method:
+For Sixgill hosted applications, initialise SDK before actually enabling it in you application:

 ```java
 /**